Sentara HealthCare Integrated Notice of Privacy Practices

 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.

-This notice applies to all of the records of your care generated by a Sentara entity, whether made by Sentara personnel or your personal doctor.
-Your personal doctor may have different policies or notices regarding the doctor's use and disclosure of your medical information created in the doctor's office or clinic.
+This notice applies to all of the Sentara Healthcare medical records of your care generated by a Sentara entity, whether made by Sentara personnel or your personal provider.
+Your personal provider may have different policies or notices regarding the doctor's use and disclosure of your medical information created in the doctor's office or clinic.

 This notice tells you about the ways in which we may use and disclose your medical information.
 It also describes your rights and certain obligations we have regarding use and disclosure of information.